 Not owe a refund on a federal grant.

-Provide additional documentation, federal tax returns, W-2’s, and any additional information, if requested by the RMUoHP Financial Aid Office.
+Provide additional documentation, federal tax returns, Form W-2 – Wage and Tax Statements, and any additional information, as requested by the RMUoHP Financial Aid Office.

 Report private sources of student financial aid to the RMUoHP Financial Aid Office.